ChristosDurro/Text-Color-Changer/README.md

 This is a live text color changer app in order to see what your text would look like in a specific color.
 It's useful for cases like discord names where you can't change your color without telling the admin first.
+So you won't have to ask him all the time if you don't like a color.